kr1stj0n/plenaries-in3230-in4230-h22/p2_23-09-2022/README.md

 ## Next plenary ##

-If today's plenary might have been a bit confusing for some of you due to new the new concepts, fear not nor be discouraged.
+If today's plenary might have been a bit confusing for some of you due to the new concepts, fear not nor be discouraged.
 In the next plenary session, we will code a simple implementation of MIP-ARP using RAW socket, that helps three nodes (A --- B --- C) to get to know each other.
 MIP-ARP is a crucial part of the MIP daemon of Home Exam 1.
 Meanwhile, consider to check
 <https://beej.us/guide/bgnet/>, which is a good resource about socket
 programming in C.</br>
 </br>